thalesmaiaa/live-chat-webapp/README.md

 # Live Chat Webapp Documentation

 Welcome to the **Live Chat Webapp**!
-This project is a real-time chat application built with [Next.js](https://nextjs.org), React, Zustand, React Query, and WebSockets (STOMP over SockJS).
+This is a simple web interface built to serve as usage for the functionalities provided by [@thalesmaiaa/live-chat](https://github.com/thalesmaiaa/live-chat), built with [Next.js](https://nextjs.org), React, Zustand, React Query, and WebSockets (STOMP over SockJS).
 It features user authentication, contact management, group and private chats, notifications, and a modern UI styled with Tailwind CSS.

 ## Table of Contents